 The scientists in the baby lab now turn their attention to something that will guide the course of our lives considerably: self-control, or the ability to manage our impulses.
 Dr Emily Jones sets up an experiment to find out how much self-control babies have by seeing how well they can resist the temptation of an exciting toy.
 At the same time she scans their brains to look for activity in the prefrontal cortex, the area of the brain involved in self-control.
 She shows that babies have varying degrees of self-control and some use distraction to help.
 Encouraging babies to explore independently helps them to learn how to control their emotions and behaviours.

 The final experiment looks at one of the most hotly debate topics in modern society: gender.
-In the baby lab, Professor Uta Frith stages an experiment that was first done in the 1990s to see what babies understand about gender roles in the home.
-The babies are given mummy and daddy dolls and asked to choose what activities the dolls should do, from vacuuming and childcare to working on the car.
+In the baby lab, Professor Uta Frith stages an experiment that was published in 2002 by Dr Diane Poulin Dubois and Lisa Serbin and their colleagues from Concordia University to see what babies understand about gender roles in the home.
+The babies are given mummy and daddy dolls and asked to choose what activities the dolls should do, from vacuuming and childcare to working on the car